MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/add-ai-copilot.md

 ## Choose data for Copilot

 1. When the Copilot control is added to the canvas app, select a data source from the pane.
-Currenly, Copilot for end users in canvas apps is able to provide data inisghts on Dataverse tables only.
-To configure the tables and their columns for use in Copilot, see [Configure tables to use Copilot](../data-platform/table-settings-for-copilot.md).
+Currenly, Copilot for end users in canvas apps is able to provide data inisghts on a single Dataverse tables only.
+To configure the selected table and its columns for use in Copilot, see [Configure tables to use Copilot](../data-platform/table-settings-for-copilot.md).

    > [!div class="mx-imgBorder"]